An Empirical Assessment of Security Risks of Global Android Banking Apps: Introduction

-In this paper, we undertake the first automated security risk assessment of large-scale global \apps, whereby regulators can locate the security risks of \apps and inform security teams of patching the weaknesses expeditiously.
-However, existing state-of-the-art assessment approaches impose several limitations: (1) current studies lack a comprehensive baseline of security \weaknesses to ensure an overall assessment of \apps.
-If conclusions are drawn from small-scale manual analysis~\cite{reaves2015mo,castle2016let,parasa2016mobile,reaves2017mo}, they are more likely to be biased and cannot represent the security status of the entire mobile banking ecosystem; (2) the current off-the-shelf services (\eg, \textsc{ Qihoo360}~\cite{tool_360}) and open-source tools (\eg, \textsc{ AndroBugs}~\cite{androbugs}) usually focus on generic categories of apps, not directly applicable to financial apps.
-In addition, these industrial tools only use syntax-based scanning to perform a security check during app development, which will incur large numbers of false positives (\eg, the influence of dead code); (3) for recent cryptographic misuses~\cite{egele2013empirical} and inappropriate SSL/TLS implementations~\cite{fahl2012eve,georgiev2012most,sounthiraraj2014smv,chothia2017banker} reported for years, it still appears unknown why so many security weaknesses of \apps are not yet patched~\cite{reaves2017mo}.
+To understand the weaknesses exhibited in banking apps and help to improve the security of these apps, {several studies have} been done manually on a small-scale banking apps~\cite{reaves2015mo,castle2016let,parasa2016mobile, reaves2017mo}.
+The conclusions drawn from manual analysis may be more likely to be biased and cannot represent the security status of the entire banking ecosystem.
+Apart from manual analysis on only a small-scale apps, state-of-the-art assessment approaches also pose several other limitations: (1) current studies lack a baseline of sensitive data-related security \weaknesses specific to the core functionality of banking apps to ensure an overall assessment of these apps; (2) the current off-the-shelf services (\eg, \textsc{Qihoo360}~\cite{tool_360}) and open-source tools (\eg, \textsc{AndroBugs}~\cite{androbugs}) use syntax-based scanning to perform a security check during app development, which would incur a large number of false positives (\eg, non-sensitive data printed in the log file).
+Besides, these tools focus on generic categories of apps, not specific to banking apps.
+Even when the weaknesses, such as cryptographic misuses~\cite{egele2013empirical} and inappropriate SSL/TLS implementations~\cite{fahl2012eve,georgiev2012most,sounthiraraj2014smv,chothia2017banker}, have been reported for years, it still appears unknown why so many security weaknesses in \apps are not yet patched~\cite{reaves2017mo}. {Overall, the existing work cannot represent the security status of the entire banking ecosystem, and the state-of-the-art tools are ineffective in collecting a large number of weaknesses to conduct further in-depth analysis.}

-To address these limitations and challenges, our \underline{\bf au}tomated \underline{\bf se}curity \underline{\bf r}isk \underline{\bf a}ssessment system (\ausera) combines natural language processing (NLP) techniques and static analysis (\eg, data flow analysis).
-The system has three major components: (1) \textit{sensitive data tagging}, where we use word embeddings to identify sensitive data contained in \apps, and assign the semantics to declared variables in code; (2) \textit{function identification}, which concentrates on the very code related to key modules in \apps and determines the behavior of a piece of code; (3) \textit{\weakness detection}, which tags sensitive data and functions, and performs static analysis on banking apps to check if any \weakness is included.
-By leveraging these techniques, we cast our research in a comprehensive and automated fashion, and manage to explore the security impact and reduce the gap between academia and industry.